Inzhenerka/docs.getdbt.tech/website/snippets/_fusion-supported-packages.md

 - [Snowflake-Labs/dbt_semantic_view](https://github.com/Snowflake-Labs/dbt_semantic_view)

 Additionally, the Fivetran `source` and `transformation` packages have been combined into a single package.
 If you manually installed source packages like `fivetran/github_source`, you need to ensure `fivetran/github` is installed and deactivate the transformation models.

+Package maintainers that would like make their package compatible with <Constant name="fusion"/> can refer to the [Fusion package compatibility guide](/guides/fusion-package-compat) for instructions.